Cutting in line

-Cutting in line, also known as line/queue jumping, butting, barging, budging, bunking, skipping, breaking, ditching, shorting, pushing in, or cutsies, is the act of entering a queue or line at any position other than the end.
-The act is extremely stigmatized in most human cultures and stands in stark contrast to the normal policy of first come, first served that governs most queue areas.
+Cutting in line (also known as line/queue jumping, butting, barging, budging, bunking, skipping, breaking, ditching, shorting, pushing in, or cutsies) is the act of entering a queue or line at any position other than the end.
+The act is frowned upon in most human cultures and stands in stark contrast to the normal policy of first come, first served that governs most queue areas.

 Reaction

 A negative and very assertive response from the rear of the line is expected when someone has cut in line up ahead under any circumstances in virtually all cultures.
 According to one study, a person cutting in line has a 54% chance that others in the line will object.
 With two people cutting in line, there is a 91.3% chance that someone will object.
 The proportion of people objecting from anywhere behind the cutter is 73.3%, with the person immediately behind the point of intrusion objecting most frequently.

 Nevertheless, physical altercation resulting from cutting is rare.
 It was reported that an 18-year-old National Serviceman in Malaysia was bludgeoned to death after he attempted to jump the queue at a food counter.
 Another incident occurred in New York City at The Halal Guys food cart, resulting in the death of the man who cut in line.
-The man who killed him was found not guilty by reason of self-defense.
+The man who killed him was charged with murder in the second degree.

 Legislators in the US state of Washington passed a bill that makes cutting in line to catch a ferry illegal.
 Cutters can be fined $101 and forced to return to the end of the line.

-In 2022, Holly Willoughby and Philip Schofield drew criticism for not joining The Queue with the public, when filming for This Morning at the lying in state of Queen Elizabeth II in Westminster Hall.
-ITV said that they were escorted from the press gallery by government staff, and did not file past the Queen's coffin.
-Social media users contrasted this against the actions of other celebrities such as David Beckham and Susanna Reid, who queued for many hours with members of the general public.
+In 2022, Holly Willoughby and Phillip Schofield drew criticism from social media and the press for bypassing the public queue for the lying-in-state of Elizabeth II, when filming for a television segment in London's Westminster Hall.